 Root traits were measured for each RhizoTube® based on image analysis as described in Jeudy et al., (2016).
-We used images taken on the 15th of July.
-Because the roots of the different plants were overlapping in most RhizoTube® at the end of the experiment, we were unable to measure root traits for individual plants, and instead computed root traits at the level of the RhizoTube® as a whole.
+Briefly, the root detection is based on a custom image segmentation process that extracts the root pixels (white or near-transparent) from the contrasted bluish background.
+Thresholding on the red channel of the RGB image and phase preservation in the frequency domain are used to obtain the most contrasted image possible.
+A few morphological operations are then applied to clean up artifacts and refine the detection of root borders.
+Finally, light pixels are set to white, representing the roots, while the remaining pixels are set to black to indicate the background.
+The architecture of the root system is then characterized by locating and counting and the white pixels in 2 dimensions, and converting distances and dimensions into cm or mm using the image resolution.
+We used images taken on the 15th of July, i.e., as close as possible to harvest in order to have sufficiently developed root systems and to synchronize as much as possible root trait measurements and biomass measurements in order to increase the chance to detect causal relationships between them.
+At this date however, the roots of the different plants were overlapping in most RhizoTube®, and the image processing algorithm was not able to isolate the root systems of individual plants.
+We thus aggregated root traits at the level of the RhizoTube® as a whole.
 Three root traits could be computed following this aggregation: root depth, corresponding to the distance between the top of the RhizoTube® and the deepest root pixel; root length, the total length of roots detected on the image; and root area, the 2D projected area of the total root system.
 Root area combines information on both root length and root diameter.
 We did not consider root depth in our analyses because root tips reached the bottom of the RhizoTubes® in most cases, leading to highly left-skewed trait distribution and very low trait variability.

-We also measured a set of aboveground plant traits in order to evaluate the relative importance of belowground relative to aboveground traits in explaining mixture biomass.
-At harvest, we extracted plants from the RhizoTubes® by carefully separating their rooting systems.
+At harvest, we extracted plants from the RhizoTubes®.
+Because the aboveground organs were clearly separated between the neighbouring plants, we could separate individual plants by carefully and manually disentangling their root systems.
+Then, contrary to root traits measured via image analysis, we were able to measure aboveground and biomass traits at the level of individual plants.
 For each plant, we counted the number of leaves on the main tiller (hereafter “# leaves”) and the total number of tillers (hereafter “# tillers”).
-Above and belowground biomass were then separated and dried before weighing to determine shoot biomass, root biomass, root:shoot ratio, and total biomass.
+Above and belowground biomass were then separated for each plant and dried before weighing to determine shoot biomass, root biomass, root:shoot ratio, and total biomass.
 Leaf nitrogen content (hereafter “leaf N”) was measured with Near-Infrared Spectrometry (NIRS).
 We measured one NIR spectrum per leaf per plant in each RhizoTube® (i.e., six spectrum per RhizoTube®) using the Fieldspec 2500© (Analytical Spectral Devices, Inc. (ASD), Boulder, CO, USA) spectrometer.
 NIRS measurements were done one day before the harvest (i.e., on the 15th for the Rhizotubes harvested on the 16th, on the 16th for the RhizoTubes® harvested on the 17th, etc).
-NIR spectra were converted into nitrogen content using the calibration described in (Ecarnot et al., 2013).
+NIR spectra were converted into nitrogen content using the calibration described in Ecarnot et al. (2013).

 Statistical analysis